taocpp/PEGTL/doc/Extra-Reference.md

 Unlike Lua's long literal the `raw_string` rule is customizable to use other characters than `[`, `=` and `]` for matching the opening and closing long brackets.
 Also note that Lua introduced newline-specific replacements in Lua 5.2, which are not supported at the grammar level by the `raw_string` rule.

-The `raw_string` rule has a sub-type called `content` that actions should usally be bound to instead of binding to `raw_string` itself.
+The `raw_string` rule has a sub-type called `content` that actions should usually be bound to instead of binding to `raw_string` itself.
 Binding to `content` will call the action with the matched string *excluding* the opening and closing long brackets.

 ```c++